-5.1 Classification and pay system

-- 5.1.1 Payment is determined by the skill level of the role, not the tasks undertaken.
-Payment does not automatically vary when particular tasks or new tasks are performed. - 5.1.2 An employee's work role will be outlined in a Role Description.
-Role Descriptions will be graded against the Generic Level Descriptors as specified in the classification structure. - 5.1.3 Employees temporarily called upon to perform work at a higher Classification Level will attract a pay rate applicable to that level: - Provided they have undertaken and satisfactorily performed work at the higher level for the prescribed minimum period, or longer. - 5.1.4 The employer may direct an employee to carry out any duties as are within the limits of the employee's skill and competency and consistent with the classification structure. - 5.1.5 Where work is restructured to meet business needs or operations expanded into new areas, Role Descriptions will be created and graded according to the Generic Level Descriptors.
-The Role Descriptions will detail the general role context and the specific competencies required of employees at the relevant location. - 5.1.6 Work will be undertaken within a flexible environment.
-Prescriptive work schedules, which restrict work options, should not be used. - 5.1.7 Movement within and between all levels will be subject to satisfactory performance assessment and completion of specified prerequisites as detailed in the Generic Level Descriptors.

-5.2 Generic level descriptors
+Rights Commission/Anti-Discrimination Queensland.
+Commission Queensland.
+5.1 Classification and pay system Needs updating 5.1 Classification and Pay System 5.1.1 Payment is determined by the skill level of the 5.1.2 An employee's work role will be outlined in a role, not the tasks undertaken.
+Payment does not "role description".
+Role descriptions will be graded automatically vary when particular tasks or new against the classification structure. tasks are performed.
+5.1.2 An employee's work role will be outlined in a Role Description.
+Role Descriptions will be graded against the Generic Level Descriptors as specified in the classification structure.
+5.1.3 Employees temporarily called upon to perform work at a higher Classification Level will attract a pay rate applicable to that level: Provided they have undertaken and satisfactorily 5.1.5 Where work is restructured to meet business needs or operations expanded into new roles, role descriptions will be created and graded according to the classification structure.
+The role descriptions will detail the general role context and the specific competencies required of employees at the relevant location.
+5.1.7 Movement within and between all levels will be subject to satisfactory performance assessment and performed work at the higher level for the prescribed minimum period, or longer. completion of prerequisites as detailed in the classification structure 5.1.4 The employer may direct an employee to carry out any duties as are within the limits of the employee's skill and competency and consistent with the classification structure.
+5.1.5 Where work is restructured to meet business needs or operations expanded into new areas, Role Descriptions will be created and graded according to the Generic Level Descriptors.
+The Role Descriptions will detail the general role context and the specific competencies required of employees at the relevant location.
+5.1.6 Work will be undertaken within a flexible environment.
+Prescriptive work schedules, which restrict work options, should not be used.
+5.1.7 Movement within and between all levels will be subject to satisfactory performance assessment and completion of specified prerequisites as detailed in the Generic Level Descriptors.
+5.2 Generic level descriptors 5.2 Generic Level Descriptors Classification 5.2.1 Firefighter Needs updating Structure 5.2.1 Recruit Firefighter (a) Work level description Delete all of the Generic level Descriptors. (a) This classification requires that a successful Employees at this level are involved in the delivery Replace with proposed new classification applicant to QFRS is enrolled in PUA20601 of operational services.
+Work routines, methods structure.
+Certificate II in Public Safety (Firefighting and and procedures are clearly established and there is Emergency Service Operations) at SFRST and has limited scope for deviation. commenced the Q-STEP program.
+It would be expected that the range of activities undertaken will be increasingly amended to provide (b) An employee at this level is undergoing full time diverse skills sets.
+Training, both on and off the job, training and does not perform operational duties. is often a dominant feature of this level. (c) A Recruit Firefighter is required to progress to the (b) Level of supervision classification of Firefighter.
+Work may initially be performed under close supervision by a more experienced officer; (d) Nominal time at this classification is 16 weeks. however, this supervision is expected to reduce as experience increases.
+5.2.2 Firefighter Employees at this level may operate individually or (a) Progression to this classification requires as a member of a team within a work group. satisfactory completion of -

-5.2.1 Firefighter

-Employees at this level are involved in the delivery of operational services.
-Work routines, methods and procedures are clearly established and there is limited scope for deviation.

-It would be expected that the range of activities undertaken will be increasingly amended to provide diverse skills sets.

-Training, both on and off the job, is often a dominant feature of this level.

-Work may initially be performed under close supervision by a more experienced officer; however, this supervision is expected to reduce as experience increases.

-Employees at this level may operate individually or as a member of a team within a work group.